hojelse/ads/notes-and-guides/find-a-recurrance-relation.md

 }
 ```

-There are 3 arithmetic operations (1 multiplication, 1 subtraction and 1 addition) for one isolated call to the function `c`.
+There are 3 arithmetic operations for one isolated call to the function `c`: 1 multiplication, 1 subtraction and 1 addition.

-The function `c` terminates when `N == 0`.
+The function `c` terminates when `N = 0`.
 The variable `N` is decremented by 1 for each function call.
 Therefore there will be a total of `N` recursive function calls.

 Therefore the sum of arithmetic operations `A(N)` can be expressed as a recurrence relation like so: